Fall-2025-COMP163/project-3-JaySmith043/README.md

 - README formatting
 - Ensuring clarity and modularity

-All code was reviewed, understood, tested, and modified by the student.
+All code was reviewed, understood, tested, and modified by me.
-The student can explain every function in the interview.

 ---